atlascope/hipsdb/README.md

    (or similar) to activate the virtual environment.
 This step is optional; you can skip it and run Python commands by prefixing with `uv run` as well.

+## Work with data

-## Validate a HiPS data directory
+### Validate and ingest a HiPS data directory

-To validate a HiPS data directory, you can run the validator as a Django management command with `./manage.py ingest`.
-That invocation will show a usage message; to validate a directory, supply a data directory as an argument.
+To validate and ingest a HiPS data directory, you can run the Django management command `./manage.py ingest`.
+That invocation will show a usage message; to validate/ingest a directory, supply a data directory as an argument.

+### List existing HiPS data

+Run the management command `./manage.py list` to see information about available images along with their creation time, ROI count, and nucleus count.

+### Delete HiPS data

+Run the management command `./manage.py delete` to delete images (along with their ROI and nucleus data).
+Supply at least one image ID (found by looking at the list command output, above), or use the `--all` flag to delete all images.
+Be careful!

 ## Run tests